freaky1718/Old-Perchance-Revival-WebUI/README.md

 ## ✨ Features

-*   **Focused on Perchance SD 1.5 Models & Presets:** Access the models and common generation parameters/presets popular on the old Perchance site directly within the app for a nostalgic experience.
-These models are downloaded and cached automatically from the Hugging Face Hub on first use.
-*   **Add Your Own Models:** Easily load *additional* Stable Diffusion 1.5 models (in `diffusers` format) from a local `./checkpoints` folder, alongside the featured Perchance models.
-*   **GPU Accelerated (Recommended) or CPU:**
-    *   Default setup **attempts GPU installation** for faster generation (requires compatible NVIDIA GPU and drivers).
-    *   Automatically falls back to CPU if GPU setup fails, or allows manual CPU-only installation (generation is much slower on CPU).
-*   **Comprehensive Generation Controls:**
+- **Device Agnostic:**
+  - Run inference on your **CPU**. (inference time around 4:55 with 10th gen i5 — not bad for an oven).
+  - Leverage your **NVIDIA GPU** for significantly faster generation (Euler 30 steps = 8 secs with 6GB VRAM).
+CUDA magic required.
+- **Comprehensive Control:**
-    *   **Positive & Negative Prompts:** Tell the AI what to include and what to avoid.
+  - **Positive & Negative Prompts:** Guide the AI with detailed descriptions of what you want (and don’t want).
-    *   **Inference Steps:** Control the detail level (more steps = often more detail, but slower).
+  - **Inference Steps:** Control the number of denoising steps, because 20 just doesn’t feel lucky enough sometimes.
-    *   **CFG Scale:** Adjust how closely the image follows your prompt (higher = stricter adherence).
+  - **CFG Scale:** Adjust how strongly the image should conform to your prompt — or not.
+Live a little.
-    *   **Schedulers:** Experiment with different sampling methods (Euler, DPM++ 2M, DDPM, LMS).
+  - **Schedulers:** Experiment with different sampling algorithms (Euler, DPM++ 2M, DDPM, LMS) until you find your personal flavor of chaos.
-    *   **Image Sizes:** Standard SD1.5 resolutions, plus a "hire.fix" option (interpreted as 1024x1024).
+  - **Image Sizes:** Choose from standard SD1.5 resolutions, plus a "hire.fix" option (interpreted as 1024x1024 because that's what people usually mean anyway).
-    *   **Seed Control:** Get reproducible results with a specific seed, or use -1 for random.
+  - **Seed Control:** Set a specific seed for reproducible results.
+Or use -1 and see what the universe decides.
-*   **User-Friendly Interface:**
+- **User-Friendly Interface:**
-    *   Clean and intuitive Gradio UI.
+  - Clean and intuitive Gradio UI.
-    *   Organized controls with advanced settings in an accordion.
+  - Organized controls with advanced settings tucked away neatly — like secrets.
-    *   Direct image display with convenient download and share options.
+  - Direct image display with download and share options.
-*   **Safety First (Note):** The built-in safety checker is **disabled** in this version to match the flexibility of the old Perchance generator.
-Please be mindful of the content you generate.
+- **Safety First (Note):** The built-in safety checker is **disabled** in this version to allow for maximum creative freedom.
+Use responsibly.
+(We see you.)

 ## 🚀 Prerequisites

-*   **Windows Operating System:** The provided batch files (`.bat`) are for Windows.
-For other operating systems, follow the manual setup steps below.
+- **Windows Operating System:** The provided batch files (`.bat`) are for Windows.
+For other operating systems, follow the manual setup steps below (warning: includes actual typing).
-*   **Python:** 3.8 or higher.
-Ensure Python is installed and added to your system's PATH.
-Download from [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/).
+- **Python:** 3.8 or higher.
+Ensure Python is installed and added to your system's PATH (usually an option during installation).
+You can download Python from [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/).
-*   **Git:** (Required for manual setup and updating) For cloning the repository.
+- **Git:** (Required for manual setup and updating) For cloning the repository.
-*   **Hardware:**
+- **Hardware:**
-    *   A modern CPU is required.
+  - A modern CPU is required.
-    *   For the default GPU setup to succeed: A compatible **NVIDIA GPU** with up-to-date drivers installed.
-At least 6-8GB VRAM is recommended for 512x512, more for larger sizes or multiple images.
+  - For GPU acceleration (optional but highly recommended for speed), a compatible NVIDIA GPU with up-to-date CUDA drivers.
+At least 6–8GB VRAM is recommended for 512x512 generation, more for larger sizes.
+  - **Important:** The correct CUDA version for your drivers is critical.
+Use `nvidia-smi` in the command prompt to check your driver's compatible CUDA version.
+Or guess wildly — up to you.
-*   **Internet Connection:** Required for downloading models from Hugging Face Hub and for updates.
+- **Internet Connection:** Required for downloading models from Hugging Face Hub and for updates.
+Sorry, it doesn't generate dreams offline (yet).

 ## 📦 Easy Setup (Windows - Download & Run)